EndlessParadox7/GFX_Thaana/README.md

 ## Important!!
- - KNOWN ISSUE: Text wrapping is always enabled even when disabled.
+ - KNOWN ISSUE: Text wrapping is enabled, when disabled.
 Enabling it may cause the library to behave unexpectedly.
  - Requires Adafruit GFX library.
  - Requires a compatible Adafruit driver for your display.
- - The library was test with Arduino IDE 1.8.16 running on Ubuntu 20.04.3 LTS.
-Other combinations of software / OS might not work.
+ - The library was tested with Arduino IDE 1.8.16 running on Ubuntu 20.04.3 LTS.
+Other combinations of software/OS might not work.
  - Fonts are stored in your MCUs programme memory.
 Make sure your chosen MCU has enough memory to hold the font file and the programme you are writing.

 ## What is GFX_Thaana?